 The CWRU MSA Program in Washington incorporates four sessions with a counselor into student coursework to emphasize mental health and wellness, and to ensure students are prepared to deal with difficult situations in the operating room.

-The Washington offices are located less than ten miles from the United States Capitol and the National Mall.
+The Washington offices are located less than three miles from the United States Capitol and the National Mall.
 The proximity has allowed an emphasis on advocacy to develop naturally within the program, and many MSA students are passionate about supporting local and national legislation for the expansion of the profession specifically and for healthcare generally.

 Just east of the Capitol building is the Library of Congress, which MSA students can acquire a free membership to for research and studying purposes.
 The Library holds approximately 750,000 items, including monographs, texts, and journals, on or related to medicine, healthcare, and public policy.
 Once registered members, students have access to request materials from the collection and can access the Library’s public reading rooms—in addition to the exhibitions and national treasures that are generally open to tourists.